bridge-intelligence-lab/fin-feast/docs/TROUBLESHOOTING.md

 - Polygon (optional): Requires POLYGON_API_KEY.
 Use built-in retries (tenacity) in batch fetcher; extend WS reconnect/backoff as needed.

 ### 6) OnDemandFeatureView warnings
 - ODFV is experimental and not intended for heavy offline joins at scale.
-In this POC it’s used for lightweight stateless transforms only.
+In this project it’s used for lightweight stateless transforms only.

 ### 7) Missing features online
 - Ensure recent materialize run (`make materialize`) or run the streamer with `--push-online`.